James W. Robinson (Texas and California): Early years

 J. W. Robinson was born in what is now Hamilton County, Indiana in c.
 1791.
 He was a lawyer and partnered with future U.S. President, William Henry Harrison.
 He married Mary Isdell in 1820, but abandoned his first wife and five children when he left for Arkansas in 1828.
 His wife later obtained a divorce.

 Robinson moved with Sarah K. Snyder or Snider, to Kentucky in 1828.
 She was born c.
 1810.
 They later moved to Arkansas around 1830 where they were married.
 They had one son, William N. born c.
 1840.

 Texas Republic

 Robinson moved to Nacogdoches, Texas in 1833 and received a land grant for a league of land.

-Robinson was elected Lieutenant Governor of the provisional Texas government in 1835.

-Robinson was provisional Governor of Texas in 1836 after Governor Henry Smith was deposed, but Smith claimed it was invalid as there was no quorum present.
+He served as a delegate to the Texas Consultation of 1835 as a representative of the District of Nacogdoches.
+There Robinson was elected Lieutenant Governor of the newly formed provisional Texas government.
+On January 11, 1836, Robinson was named Provisional Governor of Texas after Governor Henry Smith was impeached by the legislative council, but Smith argued that his removal was invalid as there was no quorum present.
+Both men claimed the title, but the subsequent Convention of 1836 made the issue moot as it formed an independent ad interim government.

 Robinson served in the Texas Army during the Texas War of Independence in 1836 and fought at the Battle of San Jacinto.
-In 1835, he served as a delegate to the Texas 1835 Consultation of 1835 as a representative of the District of Nacogdoches.
-In 1836 he was elected District Judge, which automatically made him a Judge of the Texas Supreme Court, and served until 1840.
+Following the war, he was elected Judge of the Fourth Judicial District, which automatically made him a member of the Texas Supreme Court.
+He served until 1840, when he resigned to move to private practice.

-In 1842 he was captured and carried to Mexico, but arranged his release from Antonio López de Santa Anna in 1843.
+During the Mexican raids of 1842, he was captured by General Adrian Woll and brought to Mexico, but arranged his release from Antonio López de Santa Anna in 1843.